Ways to Get Involved

 Alameda Mosaic

-Alameda Mosaic a community affinity space for Black, African-American, and Multi-Ethnic parents/caregivers.
+Alameda Mosaic is a community affinity space for Black, African-American, and Multi-Ethnic parents/caregivers.
 Their mission is to provide a forum for families of African-American/Black/ Multi-ethnic students to share their voices and become more knowledgeable about district resources and how to navigate the complex educational landscape in order to advocate more effectively for their students.

 Contact information: Alamedamosaic@gmail.com